Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 Don’t lose your cool.
 Negotiate your settlement like a pro, with patience and persistence.

-Insurance companies are famous for offering lower settlement amounts to claimants without representation.
-They know you probably don’t have the energy or the legal know-how to fight them after they’ve made their “final” offer.
+Insurance companies are famous for offering lower settlement amounts to accident victims without representation.
+They know you probably don’t have the energy or the legal know-how to fight them after they’ve made their “final offer.”

 Don’t settle for less than the full value of your claim.
+Most car accident lawyers offer a free consultation.
 It costs nothing to talk to a skilled personal injury attorney about the best way to get the compensation you deserve.

 Video: 12 Steps After an Accident